 In addition to its antiseptic, antimicrobial and astringent properties, it has used by people wishing to stimulate circulation in mucous membrane tissue (which includes the gums).
 It has historically been used by itself for swollen or spongy gums as well as for canker sores, sore throats and sinus infections.

 Peppermint has historically been considered a mild-acting herbal medicine (phytomedicine), and its leaves have been used as a folk remedy for centuries to relieve pain around a tooth and to improve swollen gums.
 It has a calming and numbing effect due to the high menthol content of its oil.
-And of course peppermint adds a touch of soothing flavor and a bit of minty scent.
+And of

 In the western hemisphere, peppermint is sometimes called the world’s oldest medicine.
 Peppermint is believed to inhibit the growth of some strains of bacteria as well as viruses.
 It’s high in vitamin C (see the section on vitamin C) and vitamin A, and contains numerous nutrient trace elements, such as iron, calcium, potassium, magnesium and copper.